 We move through a peaceful underwater world.
 Everything seems normal.
 At a second glance though, we notice that the sea creatures look somehow different.
 Almost like...plastic garbage.
-THE BEAUTY just won an award at the prestigious VES Awards 2020 with its combination of a very current theme and great visual effects.
+After winning Jury’s Choice Award at SIGGRAPH 2020 and the VES Award, THE BEAUTY just won the Student Academy Award with its combination of a very current theme and great visual effects.
+Additionally, the project was chosen as the official FMX 2023 trailer!
 We talked to director Pascal Schelbli about the specifics of a VFX production like THE BEAUTY.

 Currently, the pollution of the oceans is being discussed in a very emotional way.
 Why did you decide to produce a film about it?

 The shooting went perfectly.
 Of course, there were doubts at the beginning.
 Will we find the right locations?
-How will the communication under water be?
+How will the communication underwater be?
 Is the shot material useful for our planned workflow?
 We went to Egypt with questions like these.
-But thanks to the good preparation of the team, a very talented cameraman and the diving school Diving.de, which had provided us with everything, everything went very smoothly.
+But thanks to the good preparation of the team, a very talented cinematographer and the diving school Diving.de, which had provided us with everything, everything went very smoothly.
 The garbage and some corals had to be filmed again here in Europe.

 For the reasons mentioned above, I've constantly been dealing with the topic and try to avoid plastic at all costs.
 Rye flour instead of shampoo, block soap instead of shower gel, clothes without microplastics or made of recycled polyester.
 I also always make sure to have a cup or bottle at hand.

 It was very enriching to work with so many talented people!
-I was used to having everything from concept to the final result coming from my own pen.
+I was used to the fact that everything, from concept to the final result, comes from my own pen.
 But here, the quality of the final result was taken to a whole new level, as everyone exercised their skills to perfection.
 This also made it easier to direct and give feedback besides my own CG tasks.

 What was the collaboration with VFX Supervisor Marc Angele like?

 Originally, I am a trained graphic designer, but after my training I "drifted" towards motion design.
-As a motion designer I designed various broadcast openers, image films, advertisements etc. for Swiss television and before that for a film production.
-I always moved between 3D generalist and graphic designer.
+As a motion designer, I designed various broadcast openers, image films, advertisements etc. for Swiss television and before that for a film production.
+I always switched between being a 3D generalist and graphic designer.